2015 NASCAR Xfinity Series

 Chris Buescher, the 2015 Xfinity Series champion.

 Defending series champion Chase Elliott finished second behind Buescher in the championship by just 15 points.

 Ty Dillon finished third in the championship, 18 points behind Buescher.

 Regan Smith finished fourth in the championship, 22 points behind.

 Daniel Suárez finished fifth in the championship, 112 points behind, and also won the Rookie of the Year title.

 The No. 22 car of Team Penske won the Owners' championship.

 Chevrolet won the Manufacturer's championship with 11 wins and 1434 points.

-The 2015 NASCAR Xfinity Series was the 34th season of the NASCAR Xfinity Series, the second-tier professional stock car racing series sanctioned by NASCAR in the United States.
+The 2015 NASCAR Xfinity Series was the 34th season of the NASCAR Xfinity Series, the second national professional stock car racing series sanctioned by NASCAR in the United States.
 It began with the Alert Today Florida 300 at Daytona International Speedway on February 21, and ended with the Ford EcoBoost 300 at Homestead-Miami Speedway on November 21.
 Chase Elliott entered the 2015 season as the defending series champion.
 Chris Buescher won the championship.

 The 2015 season marked two major changes; Comcast's cable brand Xfinity replaced Nationwide Insurance as title sponsor of the series, while Fox, Fox Sports 1, NBC and NBCSN broadcast the series' races, replacing the ESPN networks and ABC.